Thinking About Pursuing an LLB and Diploma in Labour Law? Seeking Career Advice and Opportunities

 santnikita

-I have 6 years of experience in generalist profile of HR.
-I wants to pursue Diploma in Labour Law & welfare and then wants to complete LLB.
-So please guide me about my decision of the same and let me know the career opportunities of it.
+I have 6 years of experience in a generalist profile of HR.
+I want to pursue a Diploma in Labour Law & Welfare and then complete an LLB.
+Please guide me regarding this decision and inform me about the career opportunities it may offer.

 Santosh